BuvinJT/distbuilder/docs/QuickStart.md

 Additionally, the "Qt Installer Framework" is recommended.
-This component is not a hard requirement, but is *strongly recommended*, so that you may employ the distbuilder installer creation features.
+This component is not a hard requirement, but is *strongly recommended*, so that you may employ the installer creating features offered by distbuilder.

-When you use the distbuilder features that require this external utility, it will be **automatically installed** for you, if it is not already present on the system (or cannot be found).
+When you use the library's features which require this external utility, it will be **automatically installed** for you, if it is not already present on the system (or cannot be found).